nathgoh/CS230-Duolingo/README.md

 ## Setup - LSTM Model

 This LSTM model is written in Python.
-To run it, First run the get_data.ipynb and change the file destination for train, test, and key in `get_raw_dataset` for your chosen track.
+To run it, First run the `get_data.ipynb` and change the file destination for train, test, and key in `get_raw_dataset` for your chosen track.
 Similarly, change the save pickle file destination that is at the end of the notebook.

-Begin training the model by running the build_model.ipynb.
+Begin training the model by running the `build_model.ipynb`.

 ## NOTE:
 Data obtained from http://sharedtask.duolingo.com/2018.html